codedthrillers/volume1/0103theAlternative.md

 # The Alternative
-*(or how to write boolet proof code when no bullets are flying around)*
+*(or how to write bullet-proof code when no bullets are flying around)*

 There was an `if` and it was evaluating it's condition.